Auto Detailing Guide - Glass Care

 - Always clean your glass when it is cool to the touch and out of direct sunlight

-- Protect your exterior glass to make maintaining your glass easier and to improve visibility during poor weather conditions
+- Protect your exterior glass to reduce maintenance and to improve visibility during poor weather conditions

 - Using a glass polish or distilled white vinegar can help remove water spots on glass